captainmanos/Spreadsheet_analysis_with_GPT-4-1106-preview_openAPI/README.md

  Logging
 The application logs its activities and errors to an 'app.log' file.
 This feature is configured in the `logger_config` section and can assist in diagnosing issues that may arise during operation.

-Feel free to reach out if any problems occur or if you have any questions regarding the functionality of the application.
+Feel free to reach out.